hltfbk/E3C-Corpus/README.md

 <br/><br/>

-**Layer 2:** Clinical entities in these documents have been automatically recognized by UMLS dictionary matching.
+**Layer 2:** Clinical entities in these documents have been automatically recognized by dictionary matching.
+The dictionary of each language was obtained by combining the entities present in the UMLS dictionaries of that language, and the entities annotated in the training split of Layer 1.

 |                     | Entity              | English      | French       | Italian      | Spanish      | Basque       |
 | ------------------- | ------------------- | ------------ | ------------ | ------------ | ------------ | ------------ |